 Riona Mac Eoin

 Fiona always wanted to be a vet.
-She graduated from veterinary medicine at UCD in 2015 and spent two years working in Wales before coming home to her native Galway to join us in September 2017.
+She graduated from veterinary medicine at UCD in 2015 with first class honours and received scholarships for outstanding academic achievements.
+She spent two years working in Wales before coming home to her native Galway to join us in September 2017.
 Fiona’s favourite part of being a vet is performing surgery on her patients to fix their problems and she has a particular interest in diagnostic imaging such as ultrasound.
-She also loves to help out our local charity Galway Cat Rescue.
+She also loves to help out our local charity, Galway Cat Rescue.

 Outside of work Fiona enjoys walks with Bailey, horse-riding and performing with her local musical society.